 Our bodies reflect who we are, what we think of ourselves, and how we feel toward others.
 Your physique is your message to the world, the first message people will hear when they meet you... perhaps even the loudest message.
 My body was telling people I was lazy and stupid.
 I wasn't, but that's what I was projecting.

-I've been helping people with their physical transformations for over ten years now.
+I've been helping people with their training, nutrition, and supplement plans over 15 years now.
 The pattern of success is clear.
-Regardless of their primary physique goal — rapid fat loss or massive muscle gain — those who ultimately succeed always begin the same way: They get pissed off.
+Regardless of their primary physique goal – rapid fat loss or massive muscle gain – those who ultimately succeed always begin the same way: they get pissed off.

 That's the first stage of what I call Phoenix Theory.
-In mythology, the phoenix (or Bennu bird) ends its life-cycle by bursting into flame.
+In mythology, the phoenix ends its life-cycle by bursting into flame.
 From its own ashes, the fiery bird is reborn.

 Rise of the Phoenix